Salmon Supreme with Ginger Soy Sauce

 - 1/2 teaspoon garlic powder

 - In a shallow bowl, combine flour and cornstarch.
 Dip fillets in flour mixture.
-In a large nonstick skillet coated with cooking spray, cook salmon in oil over medium-high heat for 4-6 minutes on each side or until fish flakes easily with a fork.
+In a large nonstick skillet, cook salmon in oil over medium-high heat for 4-6 minutes on each side or until fish flakes easily with a fork.
 Remove and keep warm.